 What is Safe Browsing?

-Safe Browsing is a service provided by Google that enables applications to check URLs against Google's constantly updated lists of suspected phishing and malware pages.
+Safe Browsing is a Google service that enables applications to check URLs against Google's constantly updated lists of suspected phishing and malware pages.

-- Warn users before clicking on links that appear in your site when they lead to malware-infected pages.
+- Warn users before they click on links in your site that may lead to malware-infected pages.

 - Prevent users from posting links to known phishing pages from your site.